Gilbert Paul Jordan: Investigation

 On October 12, 1987, Vanessa Lee Buckner was found naked on the floor of the Niagara Hotel after a night of drinking with Jordan.
 There is some debate regarding the victim.
-Some sources indicate that she was a white woman, not a heavy drinker, nor was she a sex worker.
+Some sources indicate that she was a white woman, not a heavy drinker, nor was she a prostitute.
 However, official court records describe Buckner's death as the result of Jordan "supplying a lethal amount of liquor to a female alcoholic, who died as a result".
 Buckner had recently lost custody of her newborn baby, who had been born with a drug dependency.
 She "was an alcoholic and a taker of various kinds of drugs."
 Jordan's fingerprints were found and linked to Buckner's death.
 A month after her death, another woman, Edna Shade, was found dead in another hotel.

-After being questioned, Jordan had not been charged with any crime related to Buckner's death.
+After being questioned, Jordan was not charged with any crime related to Buckner's death.
 However, police initiated surveillance on Jordan.
 Between October 12 and November 26, 1987, police watched him "search out native Indian women in the skid row area of Vancouver.
 On four different occasions they [the police] rescued the woman involved before she too became a victim".
 Those women were: